openstack/neutron/doc/source/admin/config-dns-res.rst

 In this case, the DHCP agent offers one or more unique DNS resolvers to instances via DHCP on each virtual network.
 You can configure a DNS resolver when creating or updating a subnet.
-To configure more than one DNS resolver, use a comma between each value.
+To configure more than one DNS resolver, repeat the option multiple times.

 * Configure a DNS resolver when creating a subnet.